Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Registered dietitian or nutritionist.
 This is a person with special training in healthy eating and in diets for people with heart and other health conditions.

 Physical therapist.
-This is a specialist who is trained to help improve how you move in order to ease your pain and disability.
+This is a specialist who is trained to help improve how you move to ease your pain and disability as well as improve your ability to function.

 Occupational therapist.
 This is a specialist who is trained to help improve how well you can do your daily tasks.